 Obama's Plan: Deficits Now, Budget Discipline Later

-RENEE MONTAGNE, host:
+RENEE MONTAGNE, Host:

-As NPRs Scott Horsley reports, the deficit would begin to shrink next year, but only gradually.
+As NPR's Scott Horsley reports, the deficit would begin to shrink next year, but only gradually.

-SCOTT HORSLEY: One part of the presidents budget message is aimed squarely at independent voters, whove grown increasingly concerned about governments spending.
+SCOTT HORSLEY: One part of the president's budget message is aimed squarely at independent voters, who've grown increasingly concerned about government's spending.
 For them, Mr. Obama offered tough talk, saying the government has to set priorities the same way American families do.

 HORSLEY: This mixed message that we need bigger deficits now and more budget discipline later reflects the delicate balance Mr. Obama's trying to strike, both economically and politically.
-Budget Director Peter Orszag says the president doesnt want to repeat the mistake that Franklin Roosevelt made in 1937, when a renewed push to balance the budget sent the economy into another tailspin.
+Budget Director Peter Orszag says the president doesn't want to repeat the mistake that Franklin Roosevelt made in 1937, when a renewed push to balance the budget sent the economy into another tailspin.

-HORSLEY: The presidents budget would shrink the deficit gradually, from more than 10 percent of the overall economy this year to about eight percent next year and five percent the year after that.
-Some of the savings would come from a three-year freeze on discretionary spending thats not tied to national defense.
+HORSLEY: The president's budget would shrink the deficit gradually, from more than 10 percent of the overall economy this year to about eight percent next year and five percent the year after that.
+Some of the savings would come from a three-year freeze on discretionary spending that's not tied to national defense.
 Within that category, though, Mr. Obama would spend more money in some areas, such as clean energy and education.

-But chief economist Diane Lim Rogers of the fiscal watchdog Concord Coalition, says by making that choice, the president can no longer blame that portion of the deficit on his predecessor.
+HORSLEY: But chief economist Diane Lim Rogers of the fiscal watchdog Concord Coalition, says by making that choice, the president can no longer blame that portion of the deficit on his predecessor.

-Scott Horsley, NPR News, the White House.
+HORSLEY: Scott Horsley, NPR News, the White House.

-NPR transcripts are created on a rush deadline by a contractor for NPR, and accuracy and availability may vary.
+NPR transcripts are created on a rush deadline by Verb8tm, Inc., an NPR contractor, and produced using a proprietary transcription process developed with NPR.
 This text may not be in its final form and may be updated or revised in the future.
-Please be aware that the authoritative record of NPR’s programming is the audio.
+Accuracy and availability may vary.
+The authoritative record of NPR’s programming is the audio record.